-If you are earning one point for every $1 spent you could be missing out on rewards.
-Many issuers offer an increased cash back rate every quarter in special categories, up to a specified dollar amount.
-Several credit card issuers offer bonus offers through their website like earning double or triple cash back by shopping through their online rewards mall.
+If you are earning one point for every $1 spent, you could be missing out on rewards.
+For example, some issuers offer an increased rate in special categories, up to a specified dollar amount.
+Several credit card issuers offer bonus offers through their website, such as earning double or triple cash back by shopping through their online rewards mall.

 If your card gives you points, youâ€™ll want to calculate the cash value of those so you can determine the best possible return.
 You can do this by dividing the cash reward you are trading in for by the number of points it takes to trade in for it.
 On the other hand, some cards, such as the Discover it card, offer cash back, which needs no point-to-cash conversion.

 With any credit card program, itâ€™s important to always read the fine print.
 Check to see if your rewards program has a spending cap, redemption restrictions or an expiration date.Â With careful thought and some extra planning, you can find the best credit card rewards which can quickly add up to substantial savings.